conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Type: `boolean` Default: `false`

 The normal order means reverse chronological order. `reverse` order means chronological order.
 Are the commits from upstream in the reverse order?
 You should only worry about this when generating more than one blocks of logs based on `generateOn`.
 If you find the last commit is in the wrong block inverse this value.

-##### includeDetails

-Type: `boolean` Default: `false`

-If this value is `true`, instead of emitting strings of changelog, it emits objects containing the details the block.

-*NOTE:* The downstream must be in object mode if this is `true`.
-*NOTE:* This is only supported when using streaming mode.

 ##### ignoreReverted